>>

 History

 The Leadville Boom (<Tincup Pass|Cottonwood Pass>) Like many of Colorado's high mountain passes, Cumberland's story revolves around getting mining supplies to mining towns.
 The time was the late 1880s.
 Everything seemed possible.
 The sky was the limit.
 Riches were just around the corner - sort of like the early days of the internet.
 The mining town Tincup was about to strike it rich.
-Maybe you never heard of Tincup, even though you have surely heard of other mining towns like Aspen and Leadville.
-Some mining towns of the 19th century are indicated in large lettering on today's map, Aspen, Leadville, Silverton.
+Maybe you never heard of Tincup, even though you have probably heard of other mining towns like Aspen and Leadville.
+These mining towns of the 19th century are indicated in large lettering on today's map, Aspen, Leadville, Silverton.
 You have to search for Tincup with a magnifying glass.
 Bicycling through it means rediscovering one of the greatest little isolated collection of cabins this state has to offer.

 Cycling.
 An early mountain biking guide, first published in 1987 mentioned Cumberland Pass as being suitable for mountain biking in its appendix, without describing it any further (William L. Stoehr's: Bicycling the Backcountry).